 Aldo beat Mike Brown for the WEC featherweight title and then defended it a ridiculous nine times (as it became the UFC title) against names like Uriah Faber, Mark Hominick, Kenny Florian, Chad Mendes, and Frankie Edgar.
 Those are all impressive victories.
 Even as the mouthy Conor McGregor rose to prominence, Aldo was still a considerable betting favorite when the two faced off.
 McGregor ended that fight in 13 seconds, knocking Aldo off a winning streak that had spanned 18 fights over nine years.

 As McGregor moved on to Mayweather and the lightweight division, Aldo actually won the Featherweight title back by beating Frankie Edgar again — which is impressive all by itself.
-However, Max Halloway knocked him out in June 2017 to cast a shadow over the future of Aldo’s UFC career.
+However, Max Halloway knocked him out in June 2017 — and again in December 2017 — to cast a shadow over the future of Aldo’s UFC career.
 He is still in his early 30s though, so he has plenty of time to regain his title and add to legacy.

 5. Jon Jones

 Other than Fedor, this was the hardest decision of the entire list.
 What exactly are we supposed to think about Jon “Bones” Jones, given the contrasting ups and downs of his dramatic career?
 There’s no question that when Jones steps into the cage, he’s possibly the most dangerous fighter ever.
 His freakish strength and long limbs made him a nightmare for every single opponent.
 He often made winning look effortless and ruled over the light heavyweight division since the day he arrived in the UFC.
 Even his only loss (a disqualification loss to Matt Hamill in 2009) was a fight he dominated — he only lost due to an accidental foul that left Hamill unable to continue.